openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 In cases when loading the network to dGPU or iGPU fails, CPU is the fall-back choice.

-According to the Auto-device selection logic from the previous section, tell the Inference Engine to use the most suitable device from available devices as follows:
+According to the Auto-device selection logic from the previous section, tell the OpenVINO Runtime to use the most suitable device from available devices as follows:

 @snippet snippets/AUTO2.cpp part2